Reclaim withholding tax on foreign dividends in an ISA or SIPP

 So when it comes to WHT, foreign stocks in an ISA get treated exactly the same as foreign stocks outside an ISA.
 Obviously, you may save on additional UK income tax and capital gains tax by using an ISA, but you don’t get an increased refund on the WHT over and above what you’d get anyway.

+SIPPs are different.
+Under some tax treaties, there are special clauses for WHT on dividends paid into a pension scheme.
 One very important case is the UK-US DTA.
 Under this, dividend payments by US companies into a UK pension scheme should be taxed at a zero rate (see the HMRC manual and the treaty text [PDF]).

 The standard WHT on US dividends is 30%.
 This is reduced to 15% under the UK-US DTA, which is the rate that will apply whether you hold US stocks outside or inside an ISA.
-But if you hold them in a SIPP and your adminstrator is sharp enough, you can get them paid gross of all tax.
+But if you hold them in a SIPP and your SIPP adminstrator is thorough enough, you can get them paid gross of all tax.

 So far so good.
 So do many investors lose out on foreign WHT in their ISAs and SIPPs?
 And what can you do about it?